Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

 ## 2025-05-30 - Cuis 7.4 Stable Release, Cuis 7.5 Rolling Release
 - Updates to Vector Graphics:
     - Clipping to the arbitrary convex shape of multiple nested containers.
 Correct clipping in SVG Morphs.
-    - Dashed strokes with a convenient, easy to use API.
+    - Fast dashed strokes with a convenient, easy to use API.
     - Support for UTF-32 and ASCII text output (in addition to the UTF-8 text that Cuis uses).
     - Big performance improvements.
 - Ephemerons.
 New Ephemeron based FinalizationRegistry.
-New Ephemeron ActionMaps and Property Tables.
+New Ephemeron based ActionMaps and Property Tables.
 - New WeakSet.
 New Symbol table.
 - Debugger enhancements.
 - Updated Random Number Generator.
-- Usability.
+- Enahncements: Usability.
 Performance.
 Robustness.

 ## 2025-Dec-19 - Cuis 7.6 Stable Release, Cuis 7.7 Rolling Release
-- Completed support for the Sista Bytecode set.
+- Completed the support for the Sista Bytecode set.
 - Debugger robustness against non-reentrant code. #effectiveProcess.
 - Allow adding instance variables to ClassDescription.
-- FormLayout and LayoutSizeSpec.
+- New Layout strategy: FormLayout and LayoutSizeSpec.
 - New better implementation of User Events dispatching to Morphs.
 - Improved handling of Keyboard Focus and ClickToFocus.
 - Bubbling up on unhandled Keyboard Sortcuts.
 - Ongoing work on Bootstrap and Compiled Libraries:
-    - Use the Sista Bytecode Set by default.
+    - Support the Sista Bytecode Set, and use it by default.
-    - Unrestricted class reshaping and merge of class definitions
+    - Lifted all restrictions on class reshaping and merge of class definitions.
-    - Remap of instance variable access in CompiledMethods.
+    - Lifted all restrictions on remap of instance variable access in CompiledMethods.
 - Usability.
 Performance.
 Robustness.

 ## Ongoing since 2025-Dec-19 - Cuis 7.7 Rolling Release